idelchi/gonc/README.md

   -j, --parallel int          Number of parallel workers (defaults to the number of CPUs)
       --decrypt-ext string    Suffix to append to decrypted files, after stripping the encrypted suffix (default "") --encrypt-ext string    Suffix to append to encrypted files (default ".enc") -d, --deterministic         Use deterministic encryption mode.
-Valid for "generate" and "encrypt" commands -h, --help                  help for gonc
+Valid for "encrypt" command -h, --help                  help for gonc
   -v, --version               version for gonc
 ```